deargle-classes/security-analytics-assignments/_labs/lab-pickling-ML-models.md

 - `test_pickled_model.py`
   Should load your test data and feed it to your unpickled model to get a prediction.
   Should print the prediction.

-### Future lab

-// create a flask app that loads the pickled model

-// create route in your flask app that receives a POST json request with new data,
-// and that returns a prediction for that new data

-// Write a script that tests that the flask app works when run locally.

-// Deploy your app to heroku.
-Write a script that tests that the flask app works on heroku.